elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

 4. If `.kibana` is a concrete index, we’re migrating from a legacy index → `LEGACY_SET_WRITE_BLOCK`

-5. If there are no `.kibana` indices initialize a new saved objects indices → `CREATE_NEW_TARGET`
+5. If there are no `.kibana` indices, this is a fresh deployment.
+Initialize a new saved objects index
+  → `CREATE_NEW_TARGET`

 ## CREATE_NEW_TARGET